The log minimal model program for K\"ahler $3$-folds: The minimal model program for uniruled pairs

 \subsection{Existence of divisorial contractions and flips}

-\begin{theorem} Let $(X,B)$ be a dlt pair, where $X$ is a $\mbQ$-factorial compact K\"ahler $3$-fold.
+\begin{theorem} Let $(X,B)$ be a dlt pair, where $X$ is a strongly $\mbQ$-factorial compact K\"ahler $3$-fold.
 Suppose that $X$ is uniruled and the dimension of the base of the MRC fibration $X\bir Z$ is $2$, and $(K_X+B)\cdot F<0$ for a general fiber $F$ of $X\bir Z$.
-Let $\omega$ be a K\"ahler class (or more generally a nef and big class) such that $K_X+B+\omega$ is pseudo-effective, and $R$ is a $(K_X+B+\omega)$-negative extremal ray.
+Let $\omega$ be a K\"ahler class (or more generally a nef and big class) such that $K_X+B+\omega$ is pseudo-effective, and $R$ a $(K_X+B+\omega)$-negative extremal ray.
 Then the contraction $c_R:X\to Y$ of the ray $R$ exists.
-Moreover, if $c_R$ is a small contraction, then the flip of $c_R$ exists. \end{theorem} \begin{proof} By a similar proof as in \cite[Proposition 4.3]{CHP16} we may assume that the extremal ray $R$ is cut out by a $(1, 1)$ nef class $\alpha$.
-Rescaling $\alpha$ if necessarily, we see that $\eta =\alpha -(K_X+B+\omega)$ is positive on $\overline{\rm NA}(X)\setminus \{0\}$, and hence $\eta$ is a K\"ahler class by \cite[Corollary 3.16]{HP16}.
-Thus it follows that $\alpha $ is a nef and big class, since $K_X+B+\omega$ is pseudo-effective.
+Moreover, if $c_R$ is a small contraction, then the flip of $c_R$ exists. \end{theorem} Note that we will only use the strongly $\Q$-factorial hypothesis for the case of contractions of divisors to curves (i.e. $n(\alpha )=1$).